 My Story Continues...

-Grief has become a very personal, daily journey for me, as I have just recently lost my beloved husband Freddie to suicide on December 5, 2017.
+Grief has become a very personal, daily journey for me, as I lost my husband Freddie to suicide on December 5, 2017.

 and then share other's grief as well.
 The irony of it all, is that for a Medium, it can be very difficult to communicate with your own loved ones.
 Consequently, I very much understand the spiraling thoughts of grief and missing your loved one.
 My marriage with Freddie was fraught with heartache and difficulty, as he was an addict.
 I had much damage to heal, from both the loss and the hardships we endured.
 It was a very disconcerting feeling for me to not have a vision for my future.
 I didn't know what my future had in store for me, so with faith, I allowed myself to be led in the directions that were meant for me.

 Within 3 months of losing Freddie, I lost 3 close friends, then Freddie, his father, my step-mother my father, a few more friends and 2 very special pets, all within a period of 2 years.
 Sometimes the memories of them are so difficult and yet, not having memories would be unbearable.
 I recognize the choice I have to grow and not be withered by loss and difficulty, as time shows us the affect it can have on both the body and psyche.
-Every day I am choosing to do the best I can to take care of myself and find joy, knowing in my heart that my husband loves me and is always with me, regardless of what tricks my mind plays on me.
+Every day I am choosing to do the best I can to take care of myself and find joy, knowing in my heart that my loved ones are always with me, regardless of what tricks my mind plays on me.
 I am strong enough to do this with grace and so are you...